This blog may contain affiliate links. Read our disclosure policy for more info.

 Unique Things to do on the North Island

-18. Explore the magical town of Hobbiton on an Early Access Private Tour
+16. Explore the magical town of Hobbiton

 The Hobbiton movie set is one of New Zealand’s most talked about and visited attractions.
 For many fans of both the Lord of the Rings and Hobbit movies, a visit to Hobbiton is somewhat of a pilgrimage and it’s the reason they came to New Zealand to begin with.